-Practice Work is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
-Examples may include the following: homework, reading checks, discussion boards, etc. Practice work will not be accepted after the due date unless specifically requested by the teacher.
+PRACTICE is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
+Examples may include the following: practice activities, homework, reading checks, discussion boards, etc.

-Evidence of Learning is used to evaluate student learning at the end of an instructional unit or segment of learning by comparing it against a standard or benchmark.
+EVIDENCE OF LEARNING is used to evaluate student learning at the end of an instructional unit or segment of learning by comparing it against a standard or benchmark.